minh-nn-0/oiftc/gdd.md

 - Move around the house with arrow keys or similar setups

 ## Cleaning
-- Cleaning messes involves approaching and pressing an interaction key, which may trigger animations, minigame, popup,... depends on various factors (details at ###Details)
+- Cleaning messes involves approaching and pressing an interaction key, which may trigger animations, minigame, popup,...

 ## Time Management
 - Each cleaning task takes an amount of time, base on tool stat, mess type